linode/docs/docs/guides/development/bug-tracking/static-code-analysis-with-sonarqube/index.md

 Static code analysis reviews code for issues, bugs, and standards violations.
 On the one hand, static code analysis goes deeper and wider in its review than the grammar and error checking done by compilers and interpreters.
 On the other hand, static code analysis automates code review and can often catch issues that a human code review may miss.

-Tools for static code analysis can prevent potential issues from reaching deployment, and they can also enforce coding standards and legibility in your codebase.
+Tools for static code analysis can prevent potential issues from reaching production environments, and they can also enforce coding standards and legibility in your codebase.

 You can learn more about static code analysis and what it has to offer in our guide [What is Static Code Analysis?](/docs/guides/what-is-static-code-analysis/).

 ### Why SonarQube?

-[SonarQube](https://www.sonarsource.com/products/sonarqube/) is a tool that automates static code reviews with an emphasis on integration with your projects.
+[SonarQube](https://www.sonarsource.com/products/sonarqube/) is a tool that automates static code reviews by integrating with your projects.
 SonarQube covers a wide range of programming languages, with useful code standards built in.
 At the same time, SonarQube is capable of integrating with several project frameworks, from Maven to .NET, or using its CLI tool.

-SonarQube also significantly emphasizes integration with CI/CD and DevOps platforms.
+SonarQube emphasizes integration with CI/CD and DevOps platforms.
 There, working as part of your GitHub workflows or Jenkins pipelines, SonarQube can automatically enforce quality gates and reporting.

 ## How to Install SonarQube

 SonarQube runs as a self-hosted server.
 Projects can then add the SonarScanner plugin or CLI, together with a token generated in your SonarQube instance, to request code analyses from the server.

-So, to start, you need to install SonarQube and start running the SonarQube server.
-This tutorial does so using Docker Compose, which lets you manage the SonarQube server and database implementation from one source.
+To start, you need to install SonarQube and start running the SonarQube server.
+This tutorial uses Docker Compose, which lets you manage the SonarQube server and database implementation from one source.

 ### Installing Docker and Docker Compose